VultureProject/vulture-doc/vultureOS/docs/services/listener.md

  - **Redis consumer mode** : Set mode to "queue" to enable the queue mode
  - **Redis key** : The key to xPOP on
- - **Redis server** : The name or IP address of the redis server (Vulture's Internal redis is 127.0.0.3)
+ - **Redis server** : The name or IP address of the redis server (Vulture's Internal redis load-balancer is 127.0.0.5)
  - **Redis port** : The redis listening port (default is 6379)

 Following parameters are optional :